 Here are some tips for using the DISC profile assessment for effective conflict resolution:

 - Understand each person’s communication style

-The DiSC profile assessment measures four key behavioral styles: Dominance, Influence, Steadiness, and Conscientiousness.
+The DISC profile assessment measures four key behavioral styles: Dominance, Inspiring, Supportive, and Conscientiousness.

 By understanding each person’s primary and secondary styles, you can identify their communication preferences and tendencies when dealing with conflict.